zaphosting/docs/docs/fivem-txadmin-features.md

 ## Introduction

 txAdmin is a completely free to use, full-featured web panel to Manage & Monitor your FiveM server.
 It offers a wide range of features designed to make managing a FiveM server as easy as anything.
-In the following, we will introduce you to the txAdmin interface, highlighting its features and explaining exactly what you can do with it.
+In this guide, we will introduce you to the txAdmin interface, highlighting its features and explaining exactly what you can do with it.

 ![](https://screensaver01.zap-hosting.com/index.php/s/YrRXBNBX2xTnRyJ/preview)